Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages: Introduction

-\begin{theorem} For each $c \in \R^+$ and sufficiently large power $n$ of 2, there exists a comparator network ${\cal H}$ to re-order $n$ inputs satisfying the following three. \begin{enumerate} [i)] \item ${\cal H}$ is an AKS sorting network of reduced depth. \item ${\cal H}$ is a weak $\lg^{-c} n$-halver, $i.e.$, the first half of the ordered $n$ outputs includes at most $n \lg^{-c} n$ items larger than the median, and the second half at most $n \lg^{-c} n$ smaller than the median. \item There are no more than $22.
-34 c \lg \lg n$ layers of $1/175$-halvers in ${\cal H}$. \end{enumerate} \end{theorem}
+\begin{theorem} For every $c \in \R^+$, and $n \in \Z^+$ that is a sufficiently large power of 6, there exists a comparator network ${\cal H}$ to re-order $n$ inputs satisfying the following two. \begin{enumerate} [i)] \item The output includes less than $n \lg^{-c} n$ strangers. and \item The depth is at most $1296 cd_{\frac{1}{5}} \lg \lg n$ where $d_{\ve}$ stands for the minimum depth of an $\ve$-halver.

-Here an {\em AKS sorting network of reduced depth} means that the lower nodes of depth more than $O \lp \log \log n \rp$ are simply removed.
-We will define it exactly when we construct ${\cal H}$ in \refsec{SecHalver}.
-The proof of \refth{Halver} is the second contribution of the paper.

-Thirdly, we will show a smaller constant factor of the $O \lp \log n \rp$ depth of the $n$-input sorting network.
-Extending the proof of \refth{Halver}, we will confirm:

-\begin{theorem} For each sufficiently large $n \in \Z^+$, there exists a sorting network on $n$ inputs with at most $25.54 \lg n$ layers of $1/395$-halvers.